chef/community-site/site/content/first-time.md

 # First time contributing?

 We’re glad you’re interested in contributing to a Chef project!
-We’re here to do everything we can to make your first contribution experience a great.
+We’re here to do everything we can to make your first contribution experience a great one.

 Help is always welcome!
-For example, documentation — like the text you are reading now — can always use improvement.
-Here are some places you can start:
+For example, documentation can always use improvement.
+Listed below are some places you can start.